archi-contribs/database-plugin/v2/test/README.md

   * It is now possible to import/export an individual component from the history window

 * *Other:*
-  * **bug fixes:**
+  * *bug fixes: *
-    * Exporting blocks or images objects with no images set does not generate errors anymore
+    * Fix export blocks and images objects that have got no image set
     * Fix plugin initialization failure that occurred some times
     * Fix progress bar during download new version of the plugin from GitHub
-    * Increase compiler severity to maximum and resolve all the warnings to improve code resiliency
-    * Reduce memory leak
     * Fix centering of GUI windows, especially on hiDPI displays
     * Fix calculation of numbers of images to import
-    * Better management of the cancel button during the import and export process
-    * Cleanup properties before import rather than update existing values as several properties can have the same name
+    * Fix properties updates when several of them have got the same name during sync of existing components
     * Fix centering of GUI windows especially on HiDPI displays
-  * **Improvements:**
+  * *Improvements:*
     * Fill in the inline help pages
     * Rewrite debug and trace messages to be more useful
+    * Increase compiler severity to maximum and resolve all the warnings to improve code resiliency
+    * Reduce memory leak
+    * Better management of the cancel button during the import and export process
     * Add the ability to import an image from the database (on the Image and Block objects in Canvas)
     * Remove the name, the documentation and the properties from view objects and connections checksum as they are not related to the view objects and connections themselves, but to the related element or relationship
     * Some annoying popups have been replaced by messages directly in the import/export window